quailyquaily/quaily-docs/docs/writer/monetization.md

 - An author earns 10,000 JPY in January, which includes an order of 2,000 JPY and an order of 8,000 JPY.
 - These 2 orders' JCT is 200 JPY and 800 JPY, respectively.
 Therefore, Quaily actually receives 11,000 JPY.
-- Stripe charges a 3.6% fee and accompanying consumption tax, which will be about `11,000×3.6%×1.1 = 396` JPY.
+- Stripe charges a 3.6% fee and accompanying consumption tax, which will be about `11,000×3.6%×1.1 = 436` JPY.
 - Quaily will charge a 10% service fee (with 10% JCT), which will be about `10,000×10%×110% = 1,100` JPY.
 - The author's revenue is `11000-1100-436-1000=8464` JPY.
-- The withholding tax is 10.21% of the author's revenue, which is `8464×0.1021=864` JPY.
-- The author's revenue after withholding tax is `8464-864=7600` JPY.

-Quaily will transfer the 7600 JPY to the author's account next month.
+Quaily will transfer the 8464 JPY to the author's account next month.
 According to selected payout method, it may charge additional fees.